 You should compile an evidence summary demonstrating that you have conducted an objective, comprehensive review of the literature relating to your traditional indication/s.
 The resulting evidence you hold should be:

 - be of high quality; and

 - adequately demonstrate that all traditional indications you make for your medicine are true, valid and not misleading.

 Evidence package checklists provided on the TGA website assist you to collate your evidence summary and filter evidence items to those that are credible and relevant to your medicine.
-Refer to Appendix 1: How to use evidence package checklists for assistance with the process.
+Refer to Appendix 1: How to use evidence package checklists for assistance the process.
 While presentation in this manner is not compulsory, it will expedite the compliance review process should your medicine be selected for an evidence compliance review.